livingdocsIO/documentation/content/customising/back-to-standard/_index.md

 Migrating away from AngularJS can be a complex process, especially if you have a lot of downstream custom plugins.
 That's why we want to leave you enough time to make the transition.

-- `release-2023-01` - deprecate Angular extensions
+### release-2023-01

+⏳ Deprecate Angular Extensions

+### release-2023-07

+🔥 Remove support for Angular Dashboard Filters

+### release-2023-09

-- `release-2023-09` - remove support for Angular extensions
+🔥 Remove support for Angular Metadata

 ## Topics